-Federal Direct Loans for Students

-The Federal Direct Loan program provides loans from the U.S. Department of Education.
+Federal Direct Loans for Students: The Federal Direct Loan program provides loans from the U.S. Department of Education.
 They are a primary source of educational financing for many students.
 Students should borrow only the amount needed and should keep good records regarding their loans.
-Generally, to be eligible for Federal Direct Loans, students must be U.S. citizens or permanent residents of the U.S., enrolled in a degree program on at least a half-time basis (1.75 units/term), and making Satisfactory Academic Progress (see page 11).
+Generally, to be eligible for Federal Direct Loans, students must be U.S. citizens or permanent residents of the U.S., enrolled in a degree program on at least a half-time basis (1.75 units/term), and making Satisfactory Academic Progress (see page 13).

-There are two types of Federal Direct loans for students:
+There are two types of Federal Direct Loans for students:

 - Direct Subsidized Loans are available to students who demonstrate eligibility for need-based financial aid.
-The federal government pays the interest that accrues on the Subsidized Loan while the student is enrolled, and payments need not be made until six months after graduation, withdrawal from school, or reduction to less than half-time status. - For new borrowers on or after July 1, 2013, there is a limit on the maximum period of time students can receive Direct Subsidized Loans.
+The federal government pays the interest that accrues on the Subsidized Loan while the student is enrolled.
+For new borrowers on or after July 1, 2013, there is a limit on the maximum period of time students can receive Direct Subsidized Loans.
 Generally, students may not receive Direct Subsidized Loans for more than 150% of the published length of their educational program. - Direct Unsubsidized Loans are available to all students, regardless of whether or not they qualify for needbased aid.
 Interest accrues on the Unsubsidized Loan during the student's enrollment.
-Repayment of principal plus accrued interest begins six months after graduation, withdrawal from school, or reduction to less than half-time status.
 Accrued interest may be paid during enrollment if the student chooses to do so.
 Students who choose not to pay the interest while in school should be aware that capitalizing the interest will increase the overall loan principal in repayment.

-Loan Limits Annual loan limits vary by the student's year in school: First-year students: \$5,500, of which no more than \$3,500 can be Subsidized; Sophomores: \$6,500, of which no more than \$4,500 can be Subsidized; and Juniors and Seniors: \$7,500, of which no more than \$5,500 can be Subsidized.
+Loan Limits: Federal annual loan limits vary by the student's year in school: First-year students: \$5,500, of which no more than \$3,500 can be Subsidized; Sophomores: \$6,500, of which no more than \$4,500 can be Subsidized; and Juniors and Seniors: \$7,500, of which no more than \$5,500 can be Subsidized.
 The actual loan amount may be lower than the annual loan limit depending on the Expected Family Contribution and/or other financial aid.
 The loan may be subsidized, unsubsidized or a combination of the two.
 Independent undergraduates may also borrow amounts, in addition to the annual loan limits listed above, from the Direct Unsubsidized Loan: First Years and Sophomores \$4,000; and Juniors and Seniors \$5,000.